fusioncharts/dev_centre_docs/chart-guide/chart-configurations/anchors-and-lines.md

 ## Add External Images

 You can add external images in place of anchors for line and area charts.
 This allows you to use different images for each anchor and lets you highlight special values.
-To do so, you have to set the attributes in individual `data` object.
-The attributes used are:
+To do so, you have to set the following attributes in individual `data` objects:

 * Specify the URL of the image using the `anchorImageUrl` attribute.